jay-oswald/SparkyFitness/README.md

 1.  **Configure Environment Variables:**

     Create a `.env` file in the root directory.
-Copy the template from example env file and update it with your settings.
-Refer WIKI for my existing configuration that I used.
-Try not to change the port as they may not work properly with intial releases till the project is stable.
+Copy the template from the example `.env` file and update it with your settings.
+Refer to the WIKI for the existing configuration that I used.
+Try not to change the port as they may not work properly with initial releases until the project is stable.

 2.  **Run with Docker Compose:**